-Peters & Van Raan, 1993; Small et al., 1985; White & Griffith, 1981).
+In the bibliometric and scientometric literature, the most commonly used combination of a mapping and a clustering technique is the combination of multidimensional scaling and hierarchical clustering (for early examples, see McCain, 1990; Peters & Van Raan, 1993; Small et al., 1985; White & Griffith, 1981).
 However, various alternatives to multidimensional scaling and hierarchical clustering have been introduced in the literature, especially in more recent work, and these alternatives are also often used in a combined fashion.
-A popular alternative to multidimensional scaling is the mapping technique of Kamada and Kawai (1989); (see e.g. Leydesdorff & Rafols, 2009; Noyons & Calero-Medina, 2009), which is sometimes used together with the pathfinder network technique (Schvaneveldt, Dearholt, & Durso, 1988; see e.g. Chen, 1999; de Moya-Anegón et al., 2007; White, 2003).
-Two other alternatives to multidimensional scaling are the VxOrd mapping technique (e.g., Boyack et al., 2005; Klavans & Boyack, 2006) and our own VOS mapping technique (e.g., Van Eck et al., in press).
+A popular alternative to multidimensional scaling is the mapping technique of Kamada and Kawai (1989; see e.g. Leydesdorff & Rafols, 2009; Noyons & Calero-Medina, 2009), which is sometimes used together with the pathfinder network technique (Schvaneveldt, Dearholt, & Durso, 1988; see e.g. Chen, 1999; de Moya-Anegón et al., 2007; White, 2003).
+Two other alternatives to multidimensional scaling are the VxOrd mapping technique (e.g., Boyack, Klavans, & Börner, 2005) and our own VOS mapping technique (e.g., Van Eck et al., 2010).
 Factor analysis, which has been used in a large number of studies (e.g., de Moya-Anegón et al., 2007; Leydesdorff & Rafols, 2009; Zhao & Strotmann, 2008), may be seen as a kind of clustering technique and, consequently, as an alternative to hierarchical clustering.
-Another alternative to hierarchical clustering is clustering based on the modularity function of Newman and Girvan (2004); (see e.g. Wallace, Gingras, & Duhon, 2009; Zhang, Liu, Janssens, Liang, & Glänzel, 2010).
+Another alternative to hierarchical clustering is clustering based on the modularity function of Newman and Girvan (2004; see e.g. Wallace, Gingras, & Duhon, 2009; Zhang, Liu, Janssens, Liang, & Glänzel, 2010).

 As we have discussed, mapping and clustering techniques have a similar objective, namely to provide insight into the structure of a network, and the two types of techniques are often used together in bibliometric and scientometric analyses.
 However, despite their close relatedness, mapping and clustering techniques have typically been developed separately from each other.
 This has resulted in techniques that have little in common.
 That is, mapping and clustering techniques are based on different ideas and rely on different assumptions.
 In our view, when a mapping and a clustering technique are used together in the same analysis, it is generally desirable that the techniques are based on similar principles as much as possible.
 This enhances the transparency of the analysis and helps to avoid unnecessary technical complexity.
 Moreover, by using techniques that rely on similar principles, inconsistencies between the results produced by the techniques can be avoided.
 In this paper, we propose a unified approach to mapping and clustering of bibliometric networks.
 We show how a mapping and a clustering technique can both be derived from the same underlying principle.
-In doing so, we establish a relation between on the one hand the VOS mapping technique (Van Eck & Waltman, 2007; Van Eck et al., in press) and on the other hand clustering based on a weighted and parameterized variant of the well-known modularity function of Newman and Girvan (2004).
+In doing so, we establish a relation between on the one hand the VOS mapping technique (Van Eck & Waltman, 2007; Van Eck et al., 2010) and on the other hand clustering based on a weighted and parameterized variant of the wellknown modularity function of Newman and Girvan (2004).